d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-async.md

 # Asynchronous Successive Halving

+:label:`sec_sh_async`

-As we have seen in Section :ref:`sec_rs_async`, we can accelerate the HPO process by distributing the evaluation of hyperparameter configurations across either multiple instances or multiples CPUs / GPUs on a single instance.
+As we have seen in Section :ref:`sec_rs_async`, we can accelerate HPO by distributing the evaluation of hyperparameter configurations across either multiple instances or multiples CPUs / GPUs on a single instance.
 However, compared to random search, it is not straightforward to run SH asynchronously in a distributed setting.
 Before we can decide which configuration to run next, we first have to collect all observations on the current rung level.
-This leads to synchronization points at each rung level.
+This requires to synchronize at each rung level.
 For example, for the lowest rung level
 $r_{min}$, we first have to evaluate all $N = \eta^K$ configurations, before we can promote the $\frac{1}{\eta}$ of them to the next rung level.

 If every trial consumed the same amount of wall-clock time, synchronization would not be a problem, since all results come in at the same time.
 However, in practice, we often have a high variations in training time across hyperparameter configurations.
-For example, assuming the number of filter per layer as a hyperparameter, networks with smaller filter sizes require less time to train for a fix amount of epochs than networks with larger filter sizes.
+For example, assuming the number of filter per layer is a hyperparameter, than networks with smaller filter sizes require train faster in terms of runing than networks with larger filter sizes given the same amount of epochs.
 Especially in the case of stragglers, this might lead to large idling times of workers.

 Asynchronous successive halving (ASHA) :cite:`li-arxiv18` adapts SH to the asynchronous